DevExpress-Examples/blazor-editors-custom-data-binding/README.md

 ## Overview

-To bind an editor to data available via a Web API service, complete the following steps:
+To bind an editor to data from a Web API service, complete the following steps:

 1. Reference the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) library in your project.
 Add the following directives to files where you will write data loading code: